malhitaran/Pixel-Puzzle/README.md

 - Once a player fails wrongly selected pixels flash, correct pixels selected stay red, unselected correct pixels go green.

 ---

+## Project Structure

+This repository follows the structure provided for the university exercise.

+- **`Exercise3/`**
+  Contains the full Pixel Puzzle project as submitted for the coursework.

+- **`Exercise3/pixel_puzzel.s`**
+  The **main source file** containing all core game logic, including the execution cycle described in the *Main Game Logic* section.

 ## Main Game Logic

 This project’s core loop follows the same execution cycle shown in the `GAME LOGIC`